tessadgreen/cellfate/README.md

 - cell_density_in_bins.py: contains the function to calculate densities of different types of cells in different bins at different times.

+- model.py: contains the functions to solve ODE for our model and to calculate likelihood function

 ## License:

 GNU General Public License v3